Danish Sait: Career

-He has worked with the Bengaluru based team Royal Challengers Bangalore in the Indian Premier League as an anchor and mascot for the team, he also plays as Mr. Nags on the RCB Insider Show.
+He has worked with the Bengaluru-based cricket team Royal Challengers Bangalore in the Indian Premier League as an anchor and mascot for the team, he also plays as Mr. Nags on the RCB Insider Show.

 Personal life

 His sister Kubbra Sait is an actress while his uncle Tanveer Sait is a politician.
 His grandfather, Azeez Sait, was a minister in Karnataka.
 He married Anya Rangaswamy, a graphic designer.